zkiu/Q-Story_backend/README.md

   - Firestore - Provides a really easy to us NoSQL database.
 - The server is hosted on the free tier plan at Heroku.
 As such, initial access to the app is slow because the dyno could be sleeping 😥.

+### Registration

+This App only requires minimal user information to register and create an account.
+For example, email validation is not required.
+This was an intentional decision in the design.

+The content kept in the database (the stories and the associated pictures) are not confidential documents.
+This app tries to reduce any barriers to enjoy the content.

 ### Database

 The Firestore data is stored as such: